Updated: Dec 4, 2022

 the boys' biological father, Charles Pettus has filed a wrongful death lawsuit against child protective services, the county and the state.
 He claims that they were negligent in removing the boys from their family in 2018, stating that the Wests were not properly vetted, putting the boys in a dangerous environment, ultimately leading to their disappearance.

-As of now, the jury trial is set for May 23, 2022, both of them facing thirty years to life in prison if found guilty.
+As of now, delays in the court room continue.
+The next jury trial is set for January 30, 2023, both of them facing thirty years to life in prison if found guilty.